CCCP - Fedeli alla linea: 1981–1983: Formation

 CCCP was formed in 1981 when Ferretti met Zamboni (both were from Reggio Emilia) in a discothèque in Kreuzberg (Berlin).
 Once they returned home they founded a new band called MitropaNK.
 During the following summer Ferretti, Zamboni and bassist Umberto Negri returned to Berlin: it was during that trip that CCCP - Fedeli alla Linea was born.
 The band members decided to use a drum machine instead of an actual drummer.

-The name of the band celebrates the popular sub-culture of Emilia while also praising the Soviet Union, creating a link between Russia and the typical province of Emilia-Romagna.
+The name of the band celebrates the popular sub-culture of Emilia while also praising the Soviet Union, creating a link between Russia and the typical region of Emilia-Romagna.

-During this period the band performed several times in Germany, playing some underground clubs in Berlin such as the Kob or the Spectrumin.
-Their permanence in Berlin influenced the sound of the band through the local industrial scene.
+During this period the band performed several times in West Germany, playing some underground clubs in Berlin such as the Kob or the Spectrumin.
+Their stay in Berlin influenced the sound of the band through the local industrial scene.
 East Berlin's culture and the Islamic community of the West side of the town also influenced Ferretti's lyrics.

 The band's first concerts in Italy were met with a negative response from the crowd, leading the band to add two new members to the line-up: Annarella Giudici "Benemerita soubrette" (well-deserved soubrette), and a performer named Danilo Fatur.
 Annarella, Fatur, and for a little time Silvia Bonvicini (a second "Benemerita soubrette") contributed to characterize their concerts by playing comic-demential sketches during their gigs.